US Coast Guard rescue swimmer hailed as a hero after saving 165 kids from Texas flooding

 By Zoe Sottile, CNN

-(CNN) — It was Scott Ruskan’s first mission as a US Coast Guard rescue swimmer.
+(CNN) — It was Petty Officer Scott Ruskan’s first mission as a US Coast Guard rescue swimmer.

-The 26-year-old had graduated from rescue swimming school around six months ago when his team got the call from Task Force 1, a local search-and-rescue team in Texas, early Friday morning.
+The 26-year-old was new to the Coast Guard.
+He had left a previous career as an accountant before enlisting, and had graduated from rescue swimming school around six months ago when his team got the call from Task Force 1, a local search-and-rescue team in Texas, early Friday morning.

 They were needed urgently in central Texas where torrential flooding had struck over the July Fourth weekend.
 Dozens of people were dead, and more were missing.